Telecominfraproject/oopt-gnpy/docs/amplifier_models_description.rst

     - *"variable_gain"*
     - *"fixed_gain"*
     - *"dual_stage"*
+    - *"multi_band"*
     - *"openroadm"*
         *see next section for a full description of these models*

+- *"default_config_from_json"*:
+    Use a custom per frequency dynamic gain tilt, gain and noise ripple arrays defined in the file specified with this option, instead of the default values from GNPy.

 - *"advanced_config_from_json"*:
     **This parameter is only applicable to the _"advanced_model"_ model**